jsteinshouer/jsteinshouer.github.io/_posts/2016-07-14-create-derby-db-in-coldfusion-programatically.md

 };
 {% endhighlight %}

-However, if you want to use an embedded Apache Derby database with Adobe Coldfusion the database must exist or it will throw an error.
-You can use the Java JDBC driver to Apache Derby to create the database if it does not exist.
+However, if you want to use an embedded [Apache Derby] database with Adobe Coldfusion the database must exist or it will throw an error.
+You can use the Java JDBC driver for Apache Derby to create the database if it does not exist.

 {% highlight cfscript %}